featurevisor/featurevisor/docs/feature-management.md

 - Team member send Pull Requests to create and update features
 - Team reviews it together and merges it
 - CI builds the datafiles and deploys (uploads) them to the CDN
-- Applications consumes the datafiles in relevant environments
+- Applications consume the datafiles in relevant environments using SDKs